yuqiyang4089/Social-network-intern/static/README.md

     - /css: Dir for all the css files.
     - /data: Dir for all the data files.
     - /rcs: Dir for all the images and other recourses.
-* test: All the test files for part of the functions.